alexcitos/jsexer/README.md

 # jsexer

-3. Create the HTML, CSS and JavaScript from the search page screenshot

 Please complete the following JavaScript questions using your normal development workflow.
 Document any research done to complete a question.

 1. Fix the below JavaScript code so that the correct index is printed to console.log on each iteration.
 (function() {
   var index,